jpvitan/marsa/README.md

 The ```encrypt()``` method of the ```Encryptor``` class takes in a string and returns the encrypted message.

-Bob would need to follow the three steps described above to successfully encrypt his messages.
+Bob would need to follow the three steps described above to successfully encrypt his message.
 Once Bob does that, he is now ready to send his encrypted message to you.

 #### Decrypting Messages
 Decrypting a message takes three steps: